The refreshing taste of summer, all in a glass! With its fresh and juicy watermelon flavor, this drink is perfect for hot days at the beach.

 Yes!
 After you cut the watermelon into chunks, place them one by one on a sheet pan and put them in the freezer.
 Once they're frozen, make a frozen drink by blending the watermelon cubes with water.
 Place the leftover watermelon in a freezer-proof plastic bag or glass container.

-There's nothing like a juicy and sweet watermelon during summer to keep you hydrated.
+There's nothing like a juicy and sweet, delicious watermelon on a hot summer day to keep you hydrated with antioxidant goodness.
 If you love watermelon, you are going to love Watermelon Water!

 - 5 cups chopped watermelon including seeds including seeds, approximately 725 g